-Figure 11 (A4): Replacement of approved content by newly approved content, and deletion of multiple proposed documents
+Figure 7 (A4): Replacement of approved content by newly approved content, and deletion of multiple proposed documents

-In this example, commission decision received in December 2012 incorporates the changes from the Type II variation submitted in sequence 0004, and also the changes from the Type II variation in sequence 0005.
+In this example, commission decision received in December 2020 incorporates the changes from the Type II variation submitted in sequence 0004, and also the changes from the Type II variation in sequence 0005.
 In sequence 0006, both 'proposed' documents from the variations are deleted and the new commission decision is provided, replacing the original commission decision from sequence 0003.
 This leaves only the latest commission decision from sequence 0006 in the current view.
+While creating a combined closing sequence covering multiple commission decisions is allowed, adding other regulatory activities into this closing sequence, e.g. to include a consolidation, is not acceptable.